Effective Date – July 1st 2021

 Non-coach class airfare may be booked for a medical issue that a flight in coach would aggravate/compound or if there is a legitimate business need.
 Budgetary compliance must still be observed.

 Collibra does not require pre-trip approval for items booked through our corporate travel agency.
-Employee managers are copied on the bookings created by their direct reports and may reject the trip at their discretion within 24 hours after booking.
+Employee managers are copied on all in-policy and out-of-policy bookings created by their direct reports and may reject the trip at their discretion within 24 hours after booking.

 Personal/Business travel combined